Cotton Fitzsimmons: Phoenix Suns (1986–1992, 1996–1997)

-Personal
+Personal life

 Fitzsimmons was diagnosed with lung cancer later on in life.
 His family chose to keep his health status private.
 Months after being diagnosed with cancer, his condition worsened because of a brain stroke.
 He suffered two more brain strokes before it was finally revealed to the public that he was in serious condition at a local hospital.
 On July 25, 2004, the morning after his death, The Arizona Republic's sports section's headline read: "Brightest Sun Fitzsimmons dies."
+He would be honored throughout the rest of the 2004–05 Phoenix Suns season with the team wearing a white patch on their jersey representing him honoring his memory for the entire season.
+He was 72 years old.

 "Cotton Fitzsimmons embodied all things that are great about life and the game of basketball," Suns chairman and CEO Jerry Colangelo said.
 "His energy, passion and upbeat approach to everything impacted those that he touched in a positive and meaningful way."

 Fitzsimmons was survived by his wife JoAnn, and his son, Gary.
 Gary Fitzsimmons has had a lengthy career as a basketball assistant coach, scout and executive.
 He serves as vice president and assistant general manager of the Atlanta Hawks.

 Mabel McCormick, a program supporter (her husband was the volunteer team doctor) who kept the scorebook and statistics for Fitzsimmons at Moberly Community College, lived to be over 100 years old.
 She said her relationship with Fitzsimmons was special.
 McCormick said that she played a role in recruiting Fitzsimmons to Moberly after having seen him play at Hannibal-LaGrange, saying she went to the board and recommended him, along with an influential sports writer from the area.
 "I was convinced he was the right person," she said.
 She said of their relationship afterwards, “During his days here, Cotton was like a member of my family.
-He probably is my favorite.
+He is probably my favorite.
 Even after he left Moberly and ended up with professional basketball we kept in close contact with one another and he would come to Moberly to visit me.”

 “You're not going to make me have a bad day.
 If there's oxygen on earth and I'm breathing, it's going to be a good day.”